ptarmiganlabs/butler-sos-docs/content/en/docs/concepts/sessions connections/_index.md

 Butler SOS focus on the opposite: Give as close to real-time insights as possible into what's happening in the Sense environment.

-User behaviour is then an important metrics to track, more on this below.
+User behaviour is then an important metric to track, more on this below.

 ## Proxy sessions

 A *session*, or more precicely a *proxy session* starts when a user logs into Sense and ends when the user logs out or the session timeout is reached.
-There may be some additional corner-case variants, but the above is the basic, high-level definition of a session.
+There may be some additional corner-case variants, but the above is the basic, high-level definition of a proxy session.

 {{< notice tip >}}
 Some useful lingo: The events that can happen for sessions are that they can *start* and *stop*.